michaelmccabe/ramjam/INTEGRATE.md

 ## Best Practices

-### 1. Dynamic Base URLs
+### Dynamic Base URLs

 Avoid hardcoding URLs in your Ramjam YAML files.
 Instead, use the configuration variable `${base_url}`.

-**In your `workflow.yaml`:**
+**In your** `workflow.yaml`

 ```yaml
 config:
   base_url: "http://localhost:8080" # Default for local dev
 ```

-**In CI:**
+**In CI**

-Ramjam doesn't currently support overriding config via CLI flags directly (feature coming soon), but you can structure your tests to rely on environment variables if you implement a pre-processing step or ensure your CI environment matches the config default.
+`ramjam` doesn't currently support overriding config via CLI flags directly, but you can structure your tests to rely on environment variables if you implement a pre-processing step or ensure your CI environment matches the config default.

-### 2. Database State
+### Database State

 For reliable E2E tests, ensure your database starts in a clean state.

-- Use `services` in GitHub Actions to spin up fresh containers.
+* Use `services` in GitHub Actions to spin up fresh containers.
-- Or, have the first step of your Ramjam workflow call a "Reset DB" endpoint on your API if one exists (e.g., `POST /internal/reset-db`).
+* Or, have the first step of your Ramjam workflow call a "Reset DB" endpoint on your API if one exists (e.g., `POST /internal/reset-db`).

-### 3. Artifacts
+### Artifacts

 If tests fail, you might want to see the logs.
 You can capture the output of the Ramjam command and upload it as an artifact.

 ```yaml
       - name: Run Ramjam